SEO for small businesses

 Again, you can view this data on a page-by-page basis.
 If there are pages you feel could improve or have an average time on page less than 10 seconds, there may be a chance for improvement.
-On these pages, look at the content and ask is it performing the task it was set out for?
+When creating your small business SEO strategy take a look at these pages and ask if they are performing the task they were set out for?
 Each page should have a goal for the user to complete (move on to related content, purchase an item…).

 You can access the average time on individual pages by going to Behaviour > Site Content > Pages.

 Most user traffic is through mobile devices.
 But the problem here is the sheer volume of devices and varying screen dimensions that make it very difficult to cater for.